 The NSRDB provides access to the latest weather files as both single-year and typical-year files from the latest PSM dataset, and from the legacy TMY2 (MTS1) and TMY3 (MTS2) datasets.

-Note.
+Note about snow depth data.
 If you are looking for snow depth data to use with SAM's detailed photovoltaic model, please see this post on the SAM forum.

 For Europe, Africa, Central Asia, Southeast Asia, the European Commission's Photovoltaic Geographical Information System (PVGIS) is a good source.